Rule Sanity Checks (Solana)

 contradict each other, this rule

-will always pass, regardless of the behavior of the contract.
+always passes, regardless of the content of the assertion.
 This is an

 example of a vacuous rule — one that passes only because the